-- Anomie The loss of direction felt in a society when social control of individual behavior has become ineffective. (page 8) - Applied sociology The use of the discipline of sociology with the specific intent of yielding practical applications for human behavior and organizations.
-(17) - Basic sociology Sociological inquiry conducted with the objective of gaining a more profound knowledge of the fundamental aspects of social phenomena.
+- Anomie Durkheim's term for the loss of direction felt in a society when social control of individual behavior has become ineffective. (page 8) - Applied sociology The use of the discipline of sociology with the specific intent of yielding practical applications for human behavior and organizations.
+(18) - Basic sociology Sociological inquiry conducted with the objective of gaining a more profound knowledge of the fundamental aspects of social phenomena.
 Also known as pure sociology.
-(18) - Clinical sociology The use of the discipline of sociology with the specific intent of altering social relationships or restructuring social institutions.
-(18) - Conflict perspective A sociological approach that assumes that social behavior is best understood in terms of tension between groups over power or the allocation of resources, including housing, money, access to services, and political representation.
+(19) - Clinical sociology The use of the discipline of sociology with the specific intent of altering social relationships or restructuring social institutions.
+(19) - Conflict perspective A sociological approach that assumes that social behavior is best understood in terms of tension between groups over power or the allocation of resources, including housing, money, access to services, and political representation.
 (13) - Cultural capital Noneconomic goods, such as family background and education, which are reflected in a knowledge of language and the arts.
 (11) - Double consciousness The division of an individual's identity into two or more social realities.
-(10) - Dramaturgical approach A view of social interaction in which people are seen as theatrical performers.
+(10) - Dramaturgical approach A view of social interaction, popularized by Erving Goffman, in which people are seen as theatrical performers.
 (15) - Dysfunction An element or process of a society that may disrupt the social system or reduce its stability.
 (13) - Feminist perspective A sociological approach that views inequity in gender as central to all behavior and organization.
-(13) - Functionalist perspective A sociological approach that emphasizes the way in which the parts of a society are structured to maintain its stability.
+(14) - Functionalist perspective A sociological approach that emphasizes the way in which the parts of a society are structured to maintain its stability.
 (12) - Global sociology A level of sociological analysis that makes comparisons between entire nations, using entire societies as units of analysis.
 (11) - Globalization The worldwide integration of government policies, cultures, social movements, and financial markets through trade and the exchange of ideas.
-(18)

-Ideal type A construct or model for evaluating specific cases.
-(9)
+(19) - Ideal type A construct or model for evaluating specific cases.
+(9) - Influencer A social media user who has established credibility in a specific industry, such as fashion or electronics or toys.
+(20)